sangkanfaiq/radyalabs-assignment/README.md

 </ol>

 ## About The Project
-Tickitz backend made with express js, nodejs, mysql
+Website made with React JS

 ### Feature
 - Get current location